PrincetonUniversity/lucid/examples/p4_bmv2_examples/p4runtime/README.md

 The data plane is a flow cache: misses generate `packet_in`; hits forward.
-Same shape as [`flowcache`](../flowcache/), but instead of the controller being a static JSON spec, it's a live Python process.
+Same shape as [`flowcache`](../flowcache/), but instead of the controller being a static JSON spec, it's a Python program.

 ## Files
 - [p4runtime.dpt](p4runtime.dpt) — the Lucid program.